When the stakes are high, as they are in EDA for ASICs, then a software with better results will outsell cheaper but inferior results.

 EDA Tools Founder: We are small EDA tools startup.
 We captured great value because we built a pretty neat product without investment that can match others who were built using >5M-25M investment.
 Trouble is the software is costly and it takes a long sales cycle to sell.

 SKMurphy: Depending on which problem area you are addressing in EDA your customers are not likely to be bargain hunting.
 If they are spending $4M on a mask set and your software saves them $25K (or even $250K) but introduces an error in the design they will get a dent if their career if not get fired.
+They want better results.
 Investment in EDA is down to a handful of specialized Angels and the ones that are public about their investment philosophy like Jim Hogan advocate bootstrapping to get your first few customers.
 The EDA market is very challenging for a startup because of the increasing risk aversion and consolidation on the customer side as well.
 Investment will be difficult to secure, it will not materially shorten your sales cycle, but Angel investors may be able to open some doors for you.

 EDA Tools Founder: I believe we need outside investment for the following reasons: